Summer can be a tough time for protein (animal) glues.

 Book binding glue sets more slowly during the summer months when heat and humidity are at their peak.
 In order to combat the changes in climate during the summer, try these tips and tricks:

-- Run the adhesive at a slightly lower temperature.
++ Run the glue at a slightly lower temperature.
 We generally recommend running our bookbinding glue at a range of 140-150 degrees Fahrenheit; during the summer, drop it down to 140 degrees to help increase tack.

-- Add less water to the adhesive.
++ Add less water to the glue.
 When humidity is at its peak during the summer, book binding glue does not require as much dilution for application.

 (Shhh!
 Come here, I have a secret to tell you..)